XRPLF/xrpl-dev-portal/content/concepts/transactions/transaction-cost.md

 ---
 html: transaction-cost.html
 parent: transactions.html
+seo:
-blurb: The transaction cost is a small amount of XRP destroyed to send a transaction, which protects the ledger from spam.
+    description: The transaction cost is a small amount of XRP destroyed to send a transaction, which protects the ledger from spam.
 Learn how the transaction cost applies.
 labels:
   - Fees
   - Transaction Sending